dask/dask-blog/_posts/2020-10-23-deconvolution.md

 </table>

 What we now have is a Dask array composed of 16 CuPy blocks of data.
 Notice how Dask provides nice typing information in the SVG output.
-When we moved from NumPy to CuPy, the block diagram above displays `Type: cupy.ndarray` -- these are especially helpful and remind us we are operating on data which lives on the GPU.
+When we moved from NumPy to CuPy, the block diagram above displays `Type: cupy.ndarray` -- this is a nice sanity check.

 The last piece we need before running the deconvolution is the PSF which should also be loaded onto the GPU: